Marcus-Milantoni/Slicer_scripting_tutorial/README.md

 # Slicer_tutorial
-A repository built for the slicer tutorial run by Edward Wang and Marcus Milantoni
+A repository built for the slicer tutorial run by Edward Wang and Marcus Milantoni.